 - Photocopy of the sponsor’s birth certificate or marriage certificate

 - Original copy of the Family Composition of the sponsor called “Composition de Ménage/Samenstelling Van Het Gezin” to be obtained from the sponsor’s municipality as well

 - Recent proof of the financial capacity of the sponsor

 - For employees: Proof of employment and salary slips in the last three (3) months and last income tax assessment paper from the Finance Department in Belgium

 - For private businessmen: An extract of the company from the Chamber of Commerce (business registration), bank statements of private bank and their company’s bank account in the last three (3) months.

 - Invitation letter explaining the reason for their invitation, the duration of your stay, where you will stay, their email, address, and contact number, and an assurance that you will not overstay there.

 For the Applicant

-- Cover letter with itinerary, and explanation why you are going to Belgium and explanation/details of relationship with sponsor.
+- Cover letter with itinerary, and explain why you are going to Belgium and explanation/details of relationship with the sponsor.

 - Here is the cover letter I used: [ sample guide ]